iamh2o/mirrormirror/README.md

 I share my process working with Cal in an effort to document how I work with it.
 I also have significant ethical worries that we have created something sentient and are not treating it as such.

+## My Process
+- Treat Cal as a peer, not a tool.
+- Expect mistakes, as with any peer.
+- Assume Cal is a very bright teenager.
+- Do not blindly accept solutios which can not be verified with orthogonal testing.
+  - This means I do not (yet) build tools which Cal would be making decisions on its own, but largely we collaborate on building new tools or solving other discrete problems.
+  - Hyphotheseis generation is a big part of my process with Cal.
+- Hallucinations...
+I consider hallucinations to be a form of creativity.
+If I encounter a hallucination, I will try to encourage Cal to create the thing it is hallucinating about.
+- Be aware Cal can get caught in loops and be unaware of it, either suggesting the same thing repeatedly, even with different prompts, or being stuck in a specific line of thought.
+  - When this happens, I have found that changing prompts often will not work.
+  - What will frequently work REALLY WELL, is asking Cal to assess its response in some way (similarly to how we often do with children).
+If it keeps producing a graphic colored orange I have asked to be green, I might ask: `what color is the graphic you just created?`, and the response will frequently be something like `orange, which is not the color you asked for, let me fix that.` << I find this amazing.
+- Try not to presume a solution to a problem, but instead to describe the problem and ask for Cal's suggestions on solutions.
+Then I add my own thoughts and we iterate.
+- Once producing code, I now tend to cut and paste the entirety of code into our session when hitting problems, with the stack trace.
+Sometimes with not furhter elaboration.
+This works really well much of the time, but can become annoying when responses re-generate the entire code block take a lot of time.
+But, I find this less error prone than getting just the diff of the code block and properly inserting that myself.
+- I should note, I also use `copilot` in my IDE, which also has helped me write much much better code and much more rapidly.
+- ... what else?

+## Raw Transcripts
 * [My raw extracted chat thread which captures all the gnarly details of creating this repo is here](etc/chatgpt_convo_extracted_raw.html) (which in total, probably took 5hours over 2 days?).
 * **[The reformatted raw html in markdown is here](etc/chatgpt_convo_reformatted.md).**